oomlout/oomlout_oomp_builder/navigation/hardware/screw_machine_screw/3_mm/16_mm/pozidrive_head/part/readme.md

-# Hardware Screw Machine Screw 3 Mm 16 Mm Pozidrive Head
+# Hardware Screw Machine Screw 3 mm 16 mm Pozidrive Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base